zengxu-yang/linux-on-winbook-tw102/README.md

 power button and then immediately press the DEL key to enter BIOS settings.
 Change the boot order and set the USB drive as the first booting device.
 Save and exit.

-## GRUB Menu and Orientation Issue
+## GRUB Menu
 The tablet should boot from the USB drive now.
 GRUB menu is displayed but distorted and non-readable.
 Just press Enter key and you will proceed to the graphical installation dialogs.
-By default, the display is in portrait mode.
-It is suggested that adding kernel parameters can force it in horizontal mode.
+By default, the display is in portrait mode during installation.

 ## Touchpad and Network Issue
 The touchpad is not working in the installation.
 You can either just use the keyboard to navigate or plug in a USB mouse.